SakizciAdam/notec/README.md

 # notec

-Notec is a lightweight, console-based text editor for Windows.
+Notec is a lightweight, console-based text editor for Windows and Linux.

 ## Features
 - Simple and fast text editing